MicrosoftEdge/MSEdgeExplainers/Popup/explainer.md

 ## Alternate Solutions Considered

 * **Extending the `dialog` element** with `popup`-specific methods and new options.
 This option wasn't pursued because it would result in a “mashed-up” API surface and collection of behaviors that seem better separate than together.
 Here are some examples of the semantic differences between the two elements to illustrate the point:
-    * `popup`s have lightweight UI that dismises automatically when the user interacts with other UI, or when a task is completed within the `popup` (such as selecting an option).
+    * `popup`s have lightweight UI that dismisses automatically when the user interacts with other UI, or when a task is completed within the `popup` (such as selecting an option).
     * `dialogs` are more persistent and are generally dismissed explicitly by the user.
     * Only one `popup` can be shown at a time.
     * More than one `dialog` can be presented at a time.